On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: System Model

 \subsubsection{Communication}

-The objective of communication for an ISAC system is to convey information reliably for data exchange, therefore, a natural communication metric is the data rate, as a measurement of mutual information between transmitted $\X$ and received $\Y$ per unit time.
-With each channel realization $\HH=\Hr$ perfectly known at the ISAC transmitter, the \textit{ergodic coherent rate} is
+The objective of communication for an ISAC system is to convey information reliably for data exchange, therefore, a natural communication metric is the data rate.
+For any feasible $p_{\X}$, i.e., those that satisfy the input power constraint \eqref{eqn:power_constraint}, the communication performance (under the assumption of sending a long codeword spanning an infinite number of fading blocks) is given by the ergodic coherent mutual information per unit time